nicnocquee/monika/docs/src/pages/monika-hq.md

 1. Install monika-hq: `npm i -g @hyperjumptech/monika-hq`
 2. Run in port 8080: `monika-hq -p 8080`
 3. Open browser and go to http://<IP_OF_MONIKA_HQ>:8080
+4. If first time, ask for email and password.
-4. Create a Monika API Key.
+5. Create a Monika API Key.
 Provide a `name` and then click `Generate`.

 Next, we need to run Monika with the `monika-hq`'s URL and the generated key as follows.